Integrative Medicine defined

 “Integrative Medicine is the practice of medicine that reaffirms the importance of the relationship between practitioner and patient, focuses on the whole person, is informed by evidence, and makes use of all appropriate therapeutic approaches, healthcare professionals and disciplines to achieve optimal health and healing.”
 (Consortium of Academic Health Centers for Integrative Medicine, https://www.imconsortium.org/about/)

-Integrative medicine is a type of healthcare that combines conventional Western medicine with traditional, complementary and alternative medicine (CAM) approaches.
+Integrative medicine is a type of healthcare that combines conventional Western medicine with traditional, complementary, and alternative medicine (CAM) approaches.
 It is focused on the whole person, taking into account their physical, emotional, social, and spiritual needs.
 The goal of integrative medicine is to provide the best possible care for the patient by considering all available options and using the most appropriate treatments for the individual.
 It always integrates mental health into its approach.

 It may also involve the use of conventional Western medicine, such as prescription medications and surgical procedures.

-With this framework of common language, we can describe our view of patients and their treatments:
+Our view of patients and their treatments:

 Unique Individual